devMEremenko/XcodeBenchmark/ReadMe.md

 1. Select `XcodeBenchmark` -> `Generic iOS Device` in the top left corner.
 2. Close `XcodeBenchmark.xcworkspace` project.
-2. Remove the `DerivedData` folder, by selecting Finder, pressing `shift + command + G` and paste in the path: `~/Library/Developer/Xcode`, select the `DerivedData` folder and delete it.
+2. Remove the `DerivedData` folder, by selecting Finder, pressing `Shift + Command + G` and paste in the path: `~/Library/Developer/Xcode`, select the `DerivedData` folder and delete it.
-3. Disconnect network cable and turn off WiFi and make sure to disable all software running at startup, i.e. Spotify.
+3. Disconnect a network cable and turn off WiFi.
-4. Make sure `Login Items` list is empty: System Preferences -> Users and Groups -> User -> Login Items.
+4. Make sure to disable all software running at startup: `System Preferences` -> `Users and Groups` -> `User` -> `Login Items` and empty the list.
 5. Reboot and cool down your Mac.
 6. Connect to the power adapter if you use MacBook.